spatialos/gdk-for-unity/workers/unity/Packages/io.improbable.gdk.tools/.CodeGenDocs/0-overview.md

 ## Codegen units

 A codegen unit is defined in a `.codegen` directory at the root of a package that the Unity project depends on.
-You would write your codegen logic inside this directory.
+You would write your codegen logic for that package inside this directory.

 For example, the following GDK packages all have codegen units: